ndau/commands/deploy/aws_node_setup.md

     - Review and Create
     - Create
     - If there is an "unknown error" reported, click "Review and resolve", then "Create" again
-    - The health check will fail until the end of the remaining steps
+    - Ignore failing health checks until the end of the remaining steps
 1. EC2 > Network Interfaces
     - Filter by VPC ID to find all the Network Interfaces created by the Load Balancer
     - Name them all appropriately: `mainnet-<N>:{0,1,2}`
+    - The two with Description `ELB mainnet-<N>` can be left alone; AWS clears their names periodically.
 1. EC2 > Load Balancers
     - Select `mainnet-<N>`
     - Find the "DNS name" at the bottom under the "Description" tab, select the text (up to the .com) and copy it to the clipboard